Non-ferrous metals trading on the exchange

 • Aluminum: Main applications are construction, aviation and packaging.

-• Zinc: Used in galvanizing, battery manufacturing, tire manufacturing and several other industries.
+• Zinc: Used in galvanizing, battery production, tire production and some other industries.

 Economic forces: